The Rev Collaborates with International Publisher Founded by and for Student Creatives

 CreativityUnleashed, made up of H6 students and alumni, partners with secondary schools and universities to showcase creative talent among students and to advocate for arts in education.

 The Rev/CreativityUnleashed partnership includes online creativity workshops — presented by students and arts professionals — for the H6 and Sage communities.
 Spoken word poet Joseph Unadike, H6 alumna Lina Charki, Atlanta-based professional photographer Patrick Heagney, and film writer and director TJ Volgare have given workshops.

 Student editorial boards brainstorm and share resources as they solicit submissions from workshop participants and other Sage and H6 students, faculty and staff; develop creative concepts; curate content; and manage vendors for online and print editions of their publication.

-“This project develops skill sets for students preparing for the world of work,” said Angie Smith, an adjunct professor at Sage and faculty advisor to The Rev. “In addition to doing their own writing, students will experience leading workshops and contributing to a creative team to produce and promote the magazine itself.”
-She said the programming complements Sage’s literature and writing curriculums while offering a creative outlet for all majors.
+“This project develops skill sets for students preparing for the world of work,” said Angie Smith, faculty advisor to The Rev. “In addition to doing their own writing, students will gain experience leading workshops and contributing to a creative team to produce and promote the magazine itself.”
+She said the programming will complement Sage’s literature and writing curriculums while offering a creative outlet for all majors.